Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

 ## The side quest bigger than the main quest: subinterpreters

 My internship was supposed to be about the Limited API.
 Then I got to heap types, and heap types turned out to be the front door to a completely different feature: subinterpreters.
-So I ended up working on both, and there's now a [tracking issue](https://github.com/numpy/numpy/issues/32451) for the subinterpreter half.
+So I ended up working on both, and there's now a [NumPy tracking issue for subinterpreter support](https://github.com/numpy/numpy/issues/32451).

 ### Wait, what's a subinterpreter?